LorenJAnderson/linear-oed/drl/README.md

 This directory details the algorithm in sections **III-E** and **IV-E** of the paper.

-`experiment.py` generates a `trajectories.p` file of 100_000 random
-trajectories that include the final design sequence and the associated reward.
-It then uses the random trajectory data to learn state-action regressors for each experiment, and the learned regressors are stored in a `regressors.p` file.
-This code takes roughly half an hour to run on our machine.

-`table.py` prints the current design sequence, the most promising action given the current design sequence, and the expected score by continually choosing the most promising action.

-`figure.py` saves a violin plot `adp_results.png` of the error in the estimated and true state-action values in the regressors for all design sequences, conditioned on the experiment number.
-It uses the `../dp/dp_values.p` dynamic programming file for ground truth values of each design sequence.
-This code takes roughly one minute to run.
+`experiment.py` creates a `logs` folder and generates two files that detail the training and testing progress of a DQN agent applied to the linear OED environment.
+The first is a TensorBoard event file and the second is an `evaluations.npz` file that contains the testing rewards.
+The event file will need to be renamed when generating the table and figure.
+This code runs in a few minutes on our machine.

+`table.py` prints the DQN training and testing reward values.

+`figure.py` saves a line plot `drl_results.png` of the DQN training and testing rewards.